-- A range of types of texts inclusive of prose fiction, drama, poetry, nonfiction, film, media and digital texts - Texts which are widely regarded as quality literature, including a range of literary texts written about intercultural experiences and the peoples and cultures of Asia - A range of Australian texts, including texts by Aboriginal and/or Torres Strait Islander authors and those that give insights into diverse experiences of Aboriginal and/or Torres Strait Islander peoples - Texts with a wide range of cultural, social and gender perspectives - Integrated modes of reading, writing, listening, speaking, viewing and representing as appropriate - The opportunity to continue developing their languages skills.
+- a range of types of texts inclusive of prose fiction, drama, poetry, nonfiction, film, media and - digital texts. - texts which are widely regarded as quality literature, including a range of literary texts written about intercultural experiences and the peoples and cultures of Asia. - a range of Australian texts, including texts by Aboriginal and/or Torres Strait Islander authors and those that give insights into diverse experiences of Aboriginal and/or Torres Strait Islander Peoples. - texts with a wide range of cultural, social and gender perspectives.
+Students are given the opportunity to continue developing their languages skills.